 A periodic evaluation, on the other hand, is an evaluation type, or assessment method, that is designed to regularly evaluate employees on pre-selected result areas.
 The frequency of a periodic evaluation can be daily, weekly, monthly, six-monthly, and yearly.

-When creating a periodic or ad-hoc evaluation, team managers must specify whether it is an ad-hoc, periodic, or 30-60-90 days evaluation.
+When creating an evaluation, team managers must specify whether it is an ad-hoc, periodic, or 30-60-90 days evaluation.
 If an ad-hoc evaluation is required, the ad-hoc evaluation type is selected, the details filled out on the web page, and the save button clicked at the end of the page.